Dopamine: Animals

 Dopamine is used as a neurotransmitter in most multicellular animals.
 In sponges there is only a single report of the presence of dopamine, with no indication of its function; however, dopamine has been reported in the nervous systems of many other radially symmetric species, including the cnidarian jellyfish, hydra and some corals.
 This dates the emergence of dopamine as a neurotransmitter back to the earliest appearance of the nervous system, over 500 million years ago in the Cambrian Period.
 Dopamine functions as a neurotransmitter in vertebrates, echinoderms, arthropods, molluscs, and several types of worm.

 In every type of animal that has been examined, dopamine has been seen to modify motor behavior.
 In the model organism, nematode Caenorhabditis elegans, it reduces locomotion and increases food-exploratory movements; in flatworms it produces "screw-like" movements; in leeches it inhibits swimming and promotes crawling.
 Across a wide range of vertebrates, dopamine has an "activating" effect on behavior-switching and response selection, comparable to its effect in mammals.

 Dopamine has also consistently been shown to play a role in reward learning, in all animal groups.
 As in all vertebrates – invertebrates such as roundworms, flatworms, molluscs and common fruit flies can all be trained to repeat an action if it is consistently followed by an increase in dopamine levels.
 In fruit flies, distinct elements for reward learning suggest a modular structure to the insect reward processing system that broadly parallels that in the mammalian one.
 For example, dopamine regulates short- and long-term learning in monkeys; in fruit flies, different groups of dopamine neurons mediate reward signals for short- and long-term memories.

 It had long been believed that arthropods were an exception to this with dopamine being seen as having an adverse effect.
 Reward was seen to be mediated instead by octopamine, a neurotransmitter closely related to norepinephrine.
 More recent studies, however, have shown that dopamine does play a part in reward learning in fruit flies.
 It has also been found that the rewarding effect of octopamine is due to its activating a set of dopaminergic neurons not previously accessed in the research.
+Dopamine can also be found in cephalopod ink.